Staggered PV feed-in – between regulation and yield

 Exclusivity option

-Permissible power source
+Permissible electricity source

 Only PV

-PV & grid electricity (with technical separation)
+PV & grid electricity (with measurement separation)

 Only PV

-Technical verification
+Technical proof

 Not required